davidwisch/physicscode/site/examples/basic_functions.markdown

 User defined functions in Fortran work essentially the same way that they do in other strongly typed languages.
 Functions have a name, a return type, they can accept parameters, and can return values.

 In addition to functions, Fortran also supports subroutines.
-While functions and subroutines can perform similar functions, they differ in two important ways.
+While functions and subroutines can perform similar functions, they differ in three important ways.
 These are:

 * Subroutines have no type
 * Subroutines can return multiple values or no values at all
+* You use subroutines by using the **CALL** statement, not simply by refering to its name

 **Jump To:**